 The food bank is trying to raise $475,000 to pay for the building and has $212,000 so far, food bank representatives said.

 The nonprofit food bank provides food for 500 families each month, which represents 1,200 individuals — 40 percent of whom are children, representatives said.

 The St. Vincent de Paul Home Visitation program will receive $16,607 to help get homeless families into housing and to help prevent homelessness through rent and utility bill assistance and other aid.

-Councilors decided to give money to Living Opportunities rather than funneling $14,466 to the city government's Ashland Energy Efficiency Program, which improves the energy efficiency of homes occupied by low income households, reducing their utility bills and boosting conservation efforts.
+Councilors decided to give money to Living Opportunities rather than funneling $14,466 to the city government's Ashland Energy Efficiency Program, which improves the energy efficiency of homes occupied by low income households.

 In order to avoid conflicts of interest, Councilor Pam Marsh, the manager of the food bank, and Councilor Greg Lemhouse, president of the food bank's board of directors, did not take part in the discussion of the grants or vote on the allocations.